New second-order optimality conditions in sub-Riemannian Geometry: Supplementary results -- on solutions of the characteristic OCP

-\paragraph{Differential conditions} Once the existence of solutions of the characteristic OCP is established, we may use the Pontryagin Maximum Principle (PMP, in short) \cite{Pontr_Inn_math_theor_opt_proc_1962} to derive necessary conditions for optimality.
+Once the existence of solutions of the characteristic OCP is established (for example by assuming Monti's condition), we may use the Pontryagin Maximum Principle (PMP, in short) \cite{Pontr_Inn_math_theor_opt_proc_1962} to derive necessary conditions for optimality.
 They will give us a lot of information on the trajectory.
 When discussing solutions of the characteristic OCP we will always speak about normal or abnormal \emph{extremals of the characteristic OCP}, not to be confused with the \emph{sub-Riemannian extremal} that constitutes the characteristic OCP itself.